 Public bonfires were made of British goods and shops selling them were picketed Swadeshi (use of Indian goods and boycott of British goods) became a major struggle for freedom.
 This led to a Bipin Chand spurt in demand for Indian-made textiles.

 Nearly 200 “Swadeshi Mills’ sprang up in Mumbai and Ahmedabad manufacturing Swadeshi cloth.
-Another fiery nationalist Bipin Chandra Pal preached a relentless boycott of British goods, schools, and administration in his papers New India and Bande Mataram.
+Another fiery nationalists Bipin Chandra Pal preached a relentless boycott of British goods, schools, and administration in his papers New India and Bande Mataram.
 The agitation in Bengal spreads dike wildfire affecting the whole country.

 1906 – Birth of the Muslim League